 Rather than opt for glistening spaceships and clean interiors, Starfield seems to favor function over form with ships that look like they could be conceivably designed by NASA.

 Interiors aren't festooned with holographic panels or smooth surfaces, but instead seem to be using every bit of surface space as storage with an emphasis on practicality not sci-fi glamour.

 We've had plenty of traditional sci-fi games in the pass, notably most recently with Mass Effect Legendary Edition.
 So a game in a grittier, more realistic sci-fi setting is definitely compelling and almost a breath of fresh air, well metaphorically speaking,

 While we really want another Elder Scrolls game, we’re very interested to see what Bethesda does with Starfield, given it’s a brand new IP from the gaming giant.

-It’s set to be a next-generation game, so we’re expecting it to look very impressive on the PS5 and Xbox Series X. But aside from that, there’s scope for Starfield to be space-faring sci-fi Skyrim or something that’s more akin to space-sims such as Elite Dangerous.
+It’s set to be a next-generation game, so we’re expecting it to look very impressive on Xbox Series X. But aside from that, there’s scope for Starfield to be space-faring sci-fi Skyrim or something that’s more akin to space-sims such as Elite Dangerous.

 Either way, we’re excited to see what Starfield will turn out to be.
 Bethesda has a strong pedigree of making and publishing impressive games.
 So it’s got a lot of experience to draw from, though that also comes with a lot of expectations from fans as well.
 For the time being, we’ll just have to wait and see what Bethesda reveals next.